 If you can fit a whitetail buck body mass (belly to shoulder top) into a gap just call out the distance in hundred yards by using the number beside the horizontal line.
-THE ATHLON GOLD MEDAL LIFETIME WARRANTY Your Athlon product is not only warranted to be free of defects in materials and workmanship for the lifetime of the product.
-Athlon will also repair or replace, at no charge to you, your product if you should damage it through normal use.
-No receipt is needed, no registration is required.
-This is a commitment that Athlon Optics will be the best product you can buy for your money.
+THE ATHLON GOLD MEDAL LIFETIME WARRANTY Demand the most from your equipment.
+When things go unexpectedly or accidents happen, rest assured, Athlon Optics carry a lifetime transferable warranty.
+Athlon guarantees to repair or replace your product if damaged through normal use.
+No charge; No receipt; No Registration required.
 This warranty does not cover damages caused by deliberate damage, misuse, theft or maintenance provided by someone other than the Athlon Authorized Service Department.